Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Stage One: Findings of the user survey

-\faHandORight \textbf{Key findings 2: Variations in purposes and usage pattern.} The extensive use of mHealth applications for various purposes, ranging from symptom monitoring to dietary management, highlights their vital role in supporting the self-management of individuals with chronic diseases.
-Each app function serves a specific need, leading to different usage patterns among users.
+\item [\textbf{KF2}] \textbf{Variations in purpose and usage pattern.} The extensive use of mHealth applications for various purposes, ranging from symptom monitoring to dietary management, highlights their vital role in supporting the self-management of individuals with chronic diseases.
 However, even within the same functionality, users may exhibit fluctuating usage patterns, with no fixed frequency or duration.
-Research indicates that individuals engage with physical activity tracking apps in \textit{intermittent intervals}, characterised by periods of consistent use followed by breaks and subsequent reengagement \cite{lin2018ll, meyer2016exploring}.
+Research indicates that individuals engage with physical activity tracking applications in \textit{intermittent intervals}, characterized by periods of consistent use followed by breaks and subsequent reengagement \cite{lin2018ll, meyer2016exploring}.
 These task-related characteristics have implications for the design of AUIs and their performance, especially concerning users' preferences for controllability over adaptations and the timing and frequency of adaptation \cite{lavie2010benefits, peissner2013user} (see Figure \ref{fig:surveykeyfinding}).
-For example, tasks that require minimal effort and are performed daily, such as recording mood, stress levels, or blood pressure, may not require manual control by the users.
-In such cases, users might prefer the system to handle these tasks automatically without requiring explicit confirmation.
-Additionally, since these tasks are performed regularly compared to other functionalities, users may \textit{not desire frequent changes} to occur each time they log in.
-Detailed discussions on task characteristics and adaptation strategies can be found in Section \ref{sec:control}.
+For example, tasks that require minimal effort and are performed daily, users might prefer the system to handle these tasks automatically without requiring explicit confirmation and \textit{not desire frequent changes} to occur each time they log in.